 Sometimes your customer experience is lacking, but sometimes it's a problem with the technical side of your surveys: low response rates and similar.

 Technical issues with a survey can result in scores that are not accurate---either too high or too low.
 Any insights gleaned from these surveys should be subject to scrutiny, and most of them should be outright ignored.

 Keep an eye out for issues such as the following:

 Survey method e.g. phone call vs online

-Any of these issues could result in a less accurate NPS—the low score you’re worrying about or the high score you’re proud of might not be completely correct.
+Any of these issues could result in a less accurate NPS—the low score you’re worrying about or the high score you’re proud of might not be completely accurate.

 Related content: Don't make these 5 common Net Promoter Score mistakes

-If you’re sure that your NPS surveys are going off without issue (which will be the case if you are using an NPS company), it’s likely that genuine experience-related issues are to blame for a poor score.
+If you’re sure that your NPS surveys are going off without issue (which should be the case if you are using a specialist NPS advisor), it’s likely that genuine customer experience-related issues are to blame for a poor score.

 Tomas Dickson, Director of CX at Perceptive, has some insight into how business can improve their chances of a better NPS:

 “In our experience, it is often the most simple things letting a business down.
 Pick up the phone faster, reduce wait times, and, in general, just communicate better,” he explains.